ahmad88me/django-rest-gen/README.md

                         Python Path directory.
-  --settings SETTINGS   The path to the django project settings --apppath APPPATH     The path to the app
+  --settings SETTINGS   The path to the django project settings --apppath APPPATH     The path to the app --overwrite           Whether to overwrite existing files if any
 ```